+998 (65) 221 29 06

 2,108,567,581

-In support of talented students, initiatives will be taken to facilitate their participation in summer schools, cultural events, and competitions abroad.
-This includes supporting 50 students and graduate students—10 through grants and 40 through extrabudgetary university funds.
+4. In order to support talented students, their participation in international summer schools, cultural events, and competitions will be organized.
+It is planned to support 50 students and master’s students, including 10 people through local and foreign grants, and 40 people through the university’s extra-budgetary funds.

-The volume of secured grant funding is targeted to reach 2.5 billion soums.
+5. The volume of attracted grant funds will be increased to 2.5 billion UZS.